 His response was, “Well, my wife and I were going through a tough time and I did some things I probably shouldn’t have.”

 Since then, we have become friends, and have always stayed in touch.
-A couple years ago, I decided to be honest with him and tell him without sugarcoating what I thought of his response to “Why did you get divorced?”
+A couple years later I decided to be honest with him and tell him without sugarcoating what I thought of his response to “Why did you get divorced?”

 He then told me that he did not cheat on his wife, but rather that he flirted with some women, that it was inappropriate, and that he knew he handled things badly.

 “Why didn’t you tell me that at the bar?”
 I asked.
+It would have made a huge difference.

-What to say on a date in response to questions about your divorce
+What to say on a date in response to questions about your divorce:

 The point of this story is, how you answer questions such as, “Why did you get divorced?” is very important in a new relationship.